urstrulybutch/MY-AWS-CLOUD-PROJECTS/README.md

 This day introduces AWS EKS, a fully managed Kubernetes service.
 Deployed and managed Kubernetes clusters using EKS, including launching worker nodes, configuring networking, and deploying applications using Kubernetes manifests.
 Project: Deployed a sample application on EKS using Kubernetes manifests, demonstrating the capabilities of running containerized applications on a managed Kubernetes service.

-Day 23: AWS CloudWatch Logs
+# Day 23: AWS CloudWatch Logs
-You'll explore AWS CloudWatch Logs, a service for collecting and analyzing log data.
-You'll learn how to configure log groups, streams, and filters to centralize log management and gain insights into application behavior and troubleshooting.
+Explored AWS CloudWatch Logs, a service for collecting and analyzing log data.How to configure log groups, streams, and filters to centralize log management and gain insights into application behavior and troubleshooting.
 Project: You'll set up CloudWatch Logs for a production application, configure log groups and streams, and create filters to extract relevant log data.

-Day 24: AWS Secrets Manager
+# Day 24: AWS Secrets Manager
 This day focuses on AWS Secrets Manager, a service for storing and managing secrets such as database credentials, API keys, and other sensitive information.
 How to store, retrieve, and rotate secrets securely in your applications.
 Project: Configured Secrets Manager to store and manage secrets, integrate secret retrieval in an application, and implement secret rotation policies.